-To be fully responded to by staff and considered by the Central Coast Water Board, the written comments are due at the Central Coast Water Board office by 5:00 p.m. on < Date>.
+To be fully responded to by staff and considered by the Central Coast Water Board, the written comments were due at the Central Coast Water Board office by 5:00 p.m. on July 23, 2017.
+Central Coast Water Board staff received two comment letters (Attachments 2 and 3) during the public comment period, which closed on July 23, 2017.